What is Muscat¶

 make -j -C install

-The documentation for Muscat can be compiled using sphinx:
+The documentation for Muscat can be compiled using a python environment with the following packages:

 Asking for Help¶